MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md

 #### Create the overage scenario in this sample for testing

-To create the overage scenario, use the following steps:
+To create the overage scenario, you can use the following steps:

 1. You can use the *BulkCreateGroups.ps1* file provided in the *AppCreationScripts* folder to create a large number of groups and assign users to them.
 This file helps test overage scenarios during development.
 Remember to change the user's `objectId` provided in the *BulkCreateGroups.ps1* script.

-1. When you run this sample and an overage occurred, then you'd see the `_claim_names` in the home page after the user signs in.
+1. When you run this sample and an overage occurs, you see the `_claim_names` in the home page after the user signs in.

 1. We strongly advise that you use the group filtering feature, if possible, to avoid running into group overages.
 For more information, see the section [Configure your application to receive the groups claim values from a filtered set of groups a user might be assigned to](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-might-be-assigned-to).